twilblog/twilblog.github.io/_posts/2015-09-08-ansible-credstash-plugin.markdown

 categories: ansible credstash secrets
 ---

 I've been using Ansible for a while now.
 It's a great tool -- it's quick, pretty intuitive and, most importantly, allows you to build up and tear down services on top of a clean slate pretty rapidly.

 One thing, however, that I'm not a huge fan of is <a href="http://docs.ansible.com/ansible/playbooks_vault.html" target="_blank">Ansible Vault</a>.
 Ansible Vault is used for encrypting files full of variables that you mightn't want to store in cleartext anywhere -- API keys for PagerDuty, SSH keys that you use to pull code from GitHub, or something similar.

 While Vault works fine for many use cases, I find it a bit cumbersome to use at times: you've got to encrypt entire variable files at once.
 That includes your unencrypted variables too, unless you store those in separate files.
-This means that you need to decrypt and re-encrypt every time that you want to change a variable, and makes git diffs obtuse and difficult to parse: instead of seeing:
+This means that you need to decrypt and re-encrypt every time that you want to change a variable, and makes git diffs obtuse and difficult to parse.
+For example, instead of seeing:

 {% highlight yaml %}
 ---